 Welcome to the Subaru Outback review page, as you can see this page provides you with all our user generated reviews of Subaru Outback cars.
 AA Cars provide our users with the best feedback on all car makes and models all across the uk to give you the best possible information, to help you make your decision when buying a new used car.
 We break each vehicle review down into five categories (preformance, running cost, comfort, reliability and space practicality) making it very easy to understand, giving you feedback directly form the vehicle owner.
 This provides you with all the information you need to make the decision of which car is perfect for you.

 This is my second consecutive Subaru Outback and have had both converetd to run on LPG alongside Petrol.
 These cars have proved to be extremely reliable in 11 years of use, with only regular maintenance and consumables incurred.
 It is only the high cost of a repalcement that has prevented me from replacing my current vehicle with another of the same model.
 It fifils everything I need in a car, especially it's permanent AWD fscilty in a rural area frequently experiencing annual snow fall.

+Practical looks, comfortable and very reliable.
+Performs very well but particularly excellent in bad conditions (snow etc).
+The customer service at the Subaru dealership has been friendly and faultless.
 Only downsides would be it gets around 30 mpg at normal running and tends to use oil faster than my previous cars.

 The only problem with this car is the complex electronics which render the vehicle difficult to deal with.
 Anti car jacking systems can lock driver out of car and all doors do not unlock automatically and require extra switching.
 Too complex.A classic case of more proving to be less.

 Both my partner and I are very satisfied with our car we can get in the region of 38mpg which for a 2.5 litre auto we think is acceptable.
 The area when rear seats folded down is in the region of 6 feet long and accept for wheel arches 3 feet wide.

+A confident, well made, reliable estate car.
+It easily accomodates our daughters wheelchair in the boot.
 Only downside is less than impressive fuel economy, but if we wanted economy we wouldn't buy a 2.4litre automatic estate car!

 We chose this car for 4 wheel drive because we livein a rural area and it does the job and we also needed space to get to medium size dogs in.